-How to save on back to school shopping is a paid collaborative post in conjunction with My Voucher Codes.
-I would love to think that I am an organised Mum but half the time I am a fly by the seat of my pants mum, however, when it comes to saving money I am on it!
+How to save on back-to-school shopping was originally a paid collaborative post in conjunction with My Voucher Codes back in 2018 and updated in 2022.
+I would love to think that I am an organised Mum but half the time I am a fly-by-the-seat of my pants mum, however, when it comes to saving money I am on it!
 Raising children is expensive and any penny I can save means that I can spend it somewhere else, preferably on something fun.

-So after over ten years of back to school shopping, I am something of an expert on getting the best value school stuff from a number of shops.
+So after over thirteen years of back to school shopping, I am something of an expert on getting the best value school stuff from a number of shops.
 I thought I would share with you my top tips.

 Brilliant Back to School Money-Saving Tips

 Part of the reason I seem organised is that I have a set order and annual shopping list for back to school shopping.
 And guess what?
 I am willing to let you into my secrets.